mpaktiti/100daysofelearning/README.md

-# 100 Projects of Learning
+# 100 Projects of eLearning

 I recently moved to eLearning, working as an Instructional Designer, and I have a lot to learn.